Instacart shoppers earn $10–$25/hr from batch pay and tips. Learn how pay works, how to boost earnings fast, and better side hustles that pay more.

 How to start working for Instacart

 It’s really easy to get set up for work with Instacart.
-Here’s what you’ll need to do:
+All you need is an account, the Instacart app, and to take care of finer details like orientation and paperwork.
+Here’s exactly what you’ll need to do:

 Create an account: Head to “shoppers.instacart.com” and make an account.
 You’ll just need to input some details, like your first and last name, email, phone number, and ZIP code.